Ultimate Guide to the Best BBQ in Asheville

-What to order at Little Pigs: You can’t go wrong with their pulled pork plate.
+What to order at Smokey & the Pig: You can’t go wrong with their pulled pork plate.
 That way you can get two of their delicious sides.
 We love the mac & cheese and the sweet potato crunch!

-What we love about Little Pigs: We love the authentic BBQ flavor, smoked over real wood and without sauces or rubs.
-It makes for delicious simple BBQ where you can taste the complex smokey flavor.
+What we love about Smokey & the Pig: We love the authentic BBQ flavor, smoked over real wood and without sauces or rubs.
+It makes for a delicious and simple BBQ where you can taste the complex smokey flavor.

 With claims to Asheville’s oldest BBQ joint, you know you are in for a treat!
 Little Pigs is located just south of downtown Asheville near Biltmore Village and Mission Hospital.

-What to order at Little Pigs: We keep it classic at Little Pigs and typically get a BBQ tray with slaw, hushpuppies and vinegar sauce and a broasted chicken (fried) dinner with onion rings and potato salad.
+What to order at Little Pigs: We keep it classic at Little Pigs and typically get a BBQ tray with slaw, hushpuppies and vinegar sauce and a broasted chicken (fried) dinner with black beans and potato salad.
 You can also get ribs in a sweet tomato sauce or a Nathan’s hot dog.

 11. Moe’s Original BBQ